 To understand how genes affect the brain, body, and behavior and translate this understanding into new ways to help individuals with autism and associated neurodevelopmental disorders.

-R2Play: A simulated sports environment to support return-to-play decision-making following youth concussion
+R2Play: Testing a stimulated sports environment to support return-to-play decision-making following youth/young adult concussion

 Cerebral palsy (CP) is the most frequent cause of physical disability in children in Canada, affecting 2-2.5/1000 children every year.
 This project aims to establish a Canadian Cerebral Palsy Registry, to provide an epidemiologic profile of CP in Canada reflecting the full heterogeneity of the disorder and provide a platform for population-based research on CP.
 It will serve to estimate the incidence, prevalence and distribution of cerebral palsy in Canada, while facilitating research in this field.

-We want to explore what health and wellness means to young people with spina bifida and what health activities are important in their everyday lives.
+We want to explore what health and wellness means to young people with physical disabilities and what health activities are important in their everyday lives.
 We want to hear about what sort of things you do or want to do to be healthy and feel good.